 Born Standing Up is Steve Martin's concise, witty meditation on his life as a performer, which began with a childhood fascination with magic.
 Working at Disneyland, Martin learned to hone a live act, which led to comedy club performances and, eventually, to the heights of fame and its attendant pitfalls, including loneliness and depression.
 In his inimitable voice, Martin tells us that walking away from a successful stand-up career was an act of self-preservation.

 Mindy Kaling, in Why Not Me?, describes her experience as a successful TV writer, creator and star of a popular television comedy, debunking a few myths along the way, including that of the effortlessly beautiful and successful woman.
-In a section detailing a typical 16-hour day, Kaling establishes that her success is the product of grueling work, among other intangibles like talent and perseverance.
+In a section detailing a typical 16-hour day, Kaling establishes that her success is the product of grueling work, along with talent and perseverance.
 Kaling's voice is refreshing, original, and, in her refusal to be anyone other than herself, truly feminist.

 Hometown girl Samantha Irby's hilarious collection of essays, We Are Never Meeting in Real Life, details growing up in Evanston with an alcoholic father, struggling with chronic illness, the challenges of being raised by older parents and other humiliations.
 Irby manages to make these difficulties seem at once ridiculous and relatable.